IBM-Cloud/docs/local/index.md

 ## Setting up your {{site.data.keyword.Bluemix_local_notm}} instance
 {: #setuplocal}

-{{site.data.keyword.Bluemix_local_notm}} is designed to provide a private version of the {{site.data.keyword.Bluemix_notm}} Public offering that is hosted on your own hardware, managed by you.
-You can use {{site.data.keyword.Bluemix_notm}} services and runtimes to support your computing needs in a secure, customer-hosted and managed cloud environment.
+{{site.data.keyword.Bluemix_local_notm}} is designed to provide a private version of the {{site.data.keyword.Bluemix_notm}} Public offering that is hosted on your hardware of your choice.
+The two commonly supported options are for you to supply the hardware in the form of VMware, or you can choose to order the {{site.data.keyword.Bluemix_notm}} Local System, which is built on a pre-configured PureApp appliance that you can order through {{site.data.keyword.IBM_notm}}.
+For more information about the PureApp appliance options, see [IBM Bluemix Local System W3500 and W3550 models run cloud native services, enabled middleware, and open pattern workloads concurrently](https://www-01.ibm.com/common/ssi/rep_ca/5/897/ENUS216-325/){: new_window}.

-{{site.data.keyword.IBM_notm}} provides you access to {{site.data.keyword.Bluemix_local_notm}} by using a password-secured login.
+For {{site.data.keyword.Bluemix_local_notm}}, you can use the {{site.data.keyword.Bluemix_notm}} services and runtimes to support your computing needs in a secure, customer-hosted and managed cloud environment. {{site.data.keyword.IBM_notm}} provides you access to {{site.data.keyword.Bluemix_local_notm}} by using a password-secured login.
 You can access the services, runtimes, and associated resources, and deploy and remove {{site.data.keyword.Bluemix_notm}} apps.
 Review the following steps for working with your {{site.data.keyword.IBM_notm}} representative to set up your local instance of {{site.data.keyword.Bluemix_notm}}.

+**Note**: If you choose to host {{site.data.keyword.Bluemix_local_notm}} on the {{site.data.keyword.Bluemix_notm}} Local System hardware option, the set up process might differ in that you do not need to provide as much information to the IBM representative.
+Also, your roles and responsibilities throughout the inception and progression phases might also be reduced in scope due to the "call-home" maintenance model of the PureApp appliance as opposed to the management model that is necessary for using customer-owned VMware.

 To set up your private version of {{site.data.keyword.Bluemix_notm}}: